-New York New York also has its own thrill ride: a roller coaster that will propel you 67 miles per hour, where you´ll drop and turn and go through the heartline twist and dive.
-Just to add to the insanity, you can even plan your wedding on the roller coaster!
+New York New York also has its own thrill ride: a roller coaster that will propel you 67 miles per hour, where you’ll drop and turn and go through the heartline twist and dive.
+Just to add to the madness, you can even plan your wedding on the roller coaster!
 The hotel will take care of the minister; you just have to be ready to take the plunge.

 If you prefer water over air, this ride is for you.
 At The Golden Nugget, you can actually take a water slide through a tank full of sharks.
-This two hundred thousand gallon shark tank provides the ultimate backdrop as you whiz past it on the slide.
+This 200,000 gallon shark tank provides the ultimate backdrop as you whiz past it on the slide.

-Named as one of the Best Manmade Wonders, this volcano erupts once an hour from 6 p.m. to 11 p.m.
-The heat and light that come off the 54 foot structure is enough for you to repeat the show an hour later.
+Named as one of the Best Manmade Wonders, this volcano erupts nightly at The Mirage.
+The heat and light that come off the 54-foot structure is enough for you to repeat the show an hour later.
 This has proven to be an oldie but a goodie since it was first built in 1989.
 If that doesn’t convince you, Hart, the legendary Grateful Dead drummer, and Indian music composer Zakir Hussain worked together to create and perform a soundtrack exclusively for the volcano.

 Strategically placed in the city where you have the opportunity to win big money, the largest Louis Vuitton store in North America is at Crystals at City Center.
 The store covers two stories and sells traditional and non-traditional collections of luggage, city bags, shoes, watches, jewelry, sunglasses, clothes and much more.

 In Vegas but rather be in New York City, Paris or Rome instead?
 Well, luckily for you, Vegas has replicated some of the world’s most famous landmarks.
 The Eiffel Tower at Paris Las Vegas was constructed 110 years after the original and is about half its size.
 Just like the original, there is a gourmet French restaurant and an observation deck.